 “Simply put, legally and commercially, there has never been a contract, let alone one that can be enforced in court,” Perry said today in a court filing.

 The fight between the hedge fund firms comes as prices for claims on the confidence man’s estate have climbed to about 65 cents on the dollar from the low 60s, according to Joseph Sarachek, managing director of claims trading at CRT Capital Group LLC, which buys and sells distressed debt.

 The Madoff brokerage’s customers, after receiving $333 million in 3 1/2 years from the liquidator, will receive $1.5 billion to $2.4 billion, trustee Irving Picard said last month.

 David Rosner, a lawyer for Solus, didn’t immediately respond to an e-mail seeking comment on Perry’s filing.

-Richard Perry founded his hedge fund firm in November 1988, after previously working at Goldman Sachs Group Inc. (GS) A so-called event-driven manager, he trades stocks and debt of companies involved in mergers and spinoffs and those emerging from bankruptcy.
+Richard Perry founded his hedge fund firm in November 1988, after previously working at Goldman Sachs Group Inc. (GS:US) A so-called event-driven manager, he trades stocks and debt of companies involved in mergers and spinoffs and those emerging from bankruptcy.